CardioSmart | 'Pounding Away' at Obesity

 Obesity is one of those risk factors where even small changes can have a big impact.
 As we head into the New Year, helping patients set realistic goals (or even resolutions) can go a long way towards staving off future problems and ensure many, many productive and healthy years to come.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Acute Heart Failure, Diet, Exercise, Hypertension, Smoking, Sleep Apnea
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Acute Heart Failure, Diet, Exercise, Hypertension, Smoking, Sleep Apnea

 Keywords: ACC Publications, Cardiology Magazine, Child, Blood Pressure, Risk Factors, Diabetes Mellitus, Type 2, Depression, Body Mass Index, Weight Loss, Goals, Diet, Diet, Fat-Restricted, Obesity, Overweight, Hypertension, Feeding Behavior, Exercise, Adipose Tissue, Sleep Apnea, Obstructive, Habits, Heart Failure, Heart Diseases, Smoking, Exercise Therapy, Cholesterol, Potassium, Sodium